evil-shrike/artifactory-client/README.md

 * remotePath: string - The path to a folder inside the repo.
 * destinationFile: string - Absolute or relative path to a local file.
 The folder that will contain the destination file must exist.
 * archiveType?: string Optional archive type, by default - 'zip'.

+## Acknowledgments

+The package is inspired by and based on [artifactory-api](https://www.npmjs.com/package/artifactory-api) package by Christian Adam.

+## License

+MIT